salernolabs/rescuegroups/doc/request/Animals/readme.md

 #### ::setPictureBinary

-Sets pictureBinary field with a value of type binary.
+Sets pictureBinary field with a value of type string.

-    $query->setPictureBinary(binary);
+    $query->setPictureBinary(string);

 #### ::setFileName